John C Flavin

 Another month later, overcoming limited interaction, it was finally behind us.

 Respect is universal because it encompasses every golden rule, religious or otherwise.
-My students come from all walks of life, both in Molalla and Baltimore, and to begin the school year, I can’t possibly know where their shoes have been, so the one-word rule unites us.
+My students come from everywhere, both in Molalla and Baltimore.
+I can’t possibly know where their shoes have been, so the one-word rule unites us.
 We all get it.

 Then, recently, I read the 1993 novel by Ernest J. Gaines, A Lesson Before Dying, and it consumed me.